tykling/certgrinder/docs/certgrinder-changelog.rst

 ~~~~~~~
 - Update dependencies
 - Switch to using ``*_utc`` versions of ``produced_at``, ``next_update`` and other datetime related fields, since cryptography is deprecating the non-tz aware fields.
+- Drop support for python 3.8 and 3.9, since some deps are now 3.10+ only.

 v0.19.2 (13-jun-2024)